ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 ###### `usecontextcategorypath`

-If set to true, the category path of the given contextitem(s) will be resolved by the recommender engine from the internal store and used as base category path.
+If set to true, the category path of the contextitem(s) will be resolved by the recommender engine from the internal store and used as base category path.
 If more than one category is returned, all categories are used for providing recommendations.
 Avoid setting this parameter to true to minimize the response time.
 Use the parameter categorypath to provide the category to the recommender engine during the request.